madnight/blog/source/_posts/natural-transformation.md

 alpha :: F a -> G a
 {% endvimhl %}

 where F and G are functors.
-The naturality condition in terms of Haskell means that it doesn’t matter whether we first apply a function, through the application of fmap, and then change the structure via a structure preserving mapping (natural transformation); or first change the structure, and then apply the function to the new structure, with its own implementation of fmap. [^1]
+The naturality condition in terms of Haskell means that it doesn’t matter whether we first apply a function, through the application of `fmap`, and then change the structure via a structure preserving mapping; or first change the structure, and then apply the function to the new structure, with its own implementation of `fmap`. [^1]

-Lets have a look at the following examples of natural transformations:
+Lets have a look at the following example:

 {% vimhl hs %}
 safeHead :: [a] -> Maybe a